ydb-platform/ydb/ydb/docs/en/core/maintenance/embedded_monitoring/ydb_monitoring.md

 In the upper-right corner of the page, you can see details about the node that created the current page:

-* host.
+* host
-* node uptime.
+* node uptime
-* ydb version run by the node.
+* ydb version run by the node

 Below is the cluster summary: